 Even to the casual gardener, the first cherry tree blossoms are an unmistakable sign that spring has arrived.
 To celebrate, cherry blossom festivals are held all over the world.
 The most famous festival in the United States takes place in Washington, D.C beginning at the end of March when over 3,000 trees gifted to the U.S. by Japan come into bloom.

 The trees on the Washington Mall are ornamental cherries that produce inedible fruit.
-For edible fruit, choose sweet cherry varieties (Prunus avium).
-Sour cherries (Prunus cerasus) are grown for preserves and other cooking purposes.
+For edible fruit, choose sweet cherry varieties (Prunus avium, USDA zones 3-8 depending on cultivar).
+Sour cherries (Prunus cerasus, zones 3-8 or 9) are grown for preserves and other cooking purposes.

 Sweet cherry cultivars, such as Bing (Prunus avium 'Bing') and Rainier (Prunus avium 'Rainier'), produce white and pink blossoms in the spring and start bearing fruit in midsummer.
 The trees require regular watering and pruning to shape the tree and stimulate fruit production.

 Many varieties of the sweet cherry are self-sterile, meaning they must be planted near another tree of a different cultivar to cross-pollinate, but it can't be just any cherry cultivar because some types are not compatible with others.
-Check with a local garden center to determine which types work best in your area and determine compatible and incompatible varieties.
+Check with a nearby garden center or your local cooperative extension service to determine which types work best in your area and determine compatible and incompatible varieties.
 Some types, such as Stella (Prunus avium 'Stella'), are self-fruitful, or self-pollinating, and are compatible with all varieties.